hypo69/hypotez/src/endpoints/hypo69/code_assistant/instructions/instruction_doc_writer_md_en.md

    **Attributes**:
    **Parameters**:

-    **Working principle**:
+    **Principle of Operation**:
-        Explain how the class works.
-If the class is complex, make a detailed code analysis.
+        Explain the class's operation.
+If the class is complex, provide a detailed code breakdown.

-   Document EVERY function or method.
+   Create documentation for EACH function or method.
 Explain the purpose of each variable.
    - All comments and docstrings must be in Russian in UTF-8 format.
-If the text in the original code is in English, translate it to Russian.
+If the original code text is in English, translate it to Russian.

    **Methods**: # if there are methods
    - `method_name`: Brief description of the method.